taneishi/PCA/README.md

 ## Principal Component Analysis

 In the previous section, we obtained a covariance matrix $C$ that shows the association between each feature of the dataset $X$.
-We consider to obtain a projection from $X$ to a new variable such that the variance is maximized by a calculation using the covariance matrix $C$.
+We consider to obtain a projection from $X$ to new variables such that the variance is maximized by calculations using the covariance matrix $C$.

 ### Simplified Computation of Covariance Matrix using Mean Centering